GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/common_patterns.md

 There may be situations where a table is needed for referencing throughout the execution of a component/model.
 It is highly unlikely that these tables will conform to the grid system used by the rest of the model in any way.
-Generating these tables, therefore, requires a somewhat unconvensional use of systems.
-The following example is an adaptation of code used to generate one of the saturaiton vapor pressure tables in the GEOS model, and displays the flexibility of NDSL systems:
+Generating these tables, therefore, requires a somewhat unconventional use of systems.
+The following example is an adaptation of code used to generate one of the saturation vapor pressure tables in the GEOS model, and displays the flexibility of NDSL systems:

 ???
 Example "Fortran Code"